 The Service Recovery Paradox

-Whether you're in retail, financial, hospitality, telecommunications, or general services, mastering the Service Recovery Paradox will transform everyday service failures into opportunities that create your most loyal brand ambassadors (plus significantly boost your revenue in certain situations).
+Whether you're in retail, financial, hospitality, telecommunications, general services, or even running a lemonade stand.
+Understanding, and mastering the Service Recovery Paradox transforms everyday service failures into huge opportunities that create your most loyal brand ambassadors, and significantly boost your revenue in certain situations.

 Here's what we'll be covering: